r3trofitted/r3trofitted.github.io/_posts/2023-07-25-thawing-strings.md

 I trust my tools of choice, and the people who make them.
 Which means that I trust Ruby to do be at its best by default.
 Magic comments are file-specific configuration options; by definition, they are an exception to the defaults.
-So, if a an option like `frozen-string-litteral` is that important, why isn't it on by default?
+So, if a an option like `frozen-string-literal` is that important, why isn't it on by default?

 And, by the way, wasn't it supposed to be the case in Ruby 3 in the first place?